Section 319 Nonpoint Source Program

 |Require 40 percent Non-Federal Match?||Yes|

-- Non-Federal matching support must be project specific, and can include in-kind contributions, such as use of equipment and volunteers.
+- Non-Federal matching support must be project specific, and can include in-kind contributions, such as services donated by the subgrant recipient and other organizations, and the use of volunteers and donated equipment.

-- Section 319 nonpoint source projects must include information, education, prevention or correction activities to reduce nonpoint source impacts.
+- Section 319 nonpoint source implementation projects must include public outreach to garner watershed-wide support for the project, and restoration or protection activities to reduce nonpoint source impacts as prescribed in an EPA-accepted watershed based plan.

 - Research projects and activities.